Sugizo: 2016–present

-On March 11, 2016, he again participated in the free of charge Peace on Earth event, then appeared on Kazumi Watanabe's Guitar is Beautiful KW45 45th anniversary album with the tracks "Round Midnight" and "Island Hop".
-In April, he performed at Earth Day Tokyo, In June, he held a solo concert with fellow Luna Sea member Inoran, titled Sugizo vs Inoran Presents Best Bout.
+On March 11, 2016, he again participated in the free Peace on Earth event, then appeared on Kazumi Watanabe's Guitar is Beautiful KW45 45th anniversary album with the tracks "Round Midnight" and "Island Hop".
+In April, he performed at Earth Day Tokyo, In June, he held a concert with fellow Luna Sea member Inoran, titled Sugizo vs Inoran Presents Best Bout.
 In August, a cover of "Life on Mars?" was released as a digital single in tribute to David Bowie.
 It was followed up by "Lux Aeterna" in September and "Raummusik" in October.
 X Japan headlined all three nights of the Visual Japan Summit on October 14–16, 2016 at Makuhari Messe.
 As a celebration of the 20th anniversary of his solo debut, Sugizo set out on a national tour, with his new album, Oto released in November.
 At the end of December, he performed with Luna Sea at Saitama Super Arena for a two-day concert.

 On March 4, 2017, Sugizo took the stage at Wembley Arena in London with X Japan.
 On May 24 it was revealed that Sugizo has been experimenting with alternative energy sources to power his guitar system, testing the Toyota Mirai and Honda Clarity fuel cells and the system would be put to live test during Luna Sea's May 29 Budokan show.
 At the end of 2017, Sugizo released a solo album titled Oneness M, featuring a different vocalist on each song, including for example Toshi of X Japan and Teru from Glay.
 He also asked the vocalists to contribute to the lyrics.